-Champion holds 11,519,971 common shares of the Company, representing approximately 32.4% of the outstanding common shares of the Company.
+Champion holds 11,519,971 common shares of the Company, representing approximately 24.4% (2016 - 32.4%) of the outstanding common shares of the Company.

-The holdings of Champion in the Company are subject to the terms of a pre-emptive rights agreement and an agreement respecting board representation rights and standstill obligations entered into on December 10, 2012.
+The holdings of Champion in the Company were subject to the terms of a pre-emptive rights agreement and an agreement respecting board representation rights and standstill obligations entered into on December 10, 2012.